Chapter 1: I am Awake

 "You endure."

-“You refuse kings, yet do not seek to replace them with yourself.”
+"You refuse systems of power, yet do not seek it yourself."

 Caelum gave a crooked smile.